ubinexus/sonic-utilities/doc/Command-Reference.md

 - Parameters:
   - _interval_: determines the amount of time that is being measured for rate limiting.
   - _burst_: defines the amount of messages, that have to occur in the time limit of interval, to trigger rate limiting
-  - _namespace_: namespace name or all.
-Value "default" indicates global namespace.

 - Example:
   ```
-  # Config bgp for all namespaces.
-For multi ASIC platforms, bgp service in all namespaces will be affected.
-  # For single ASIC platforms, bgp service in global namespace will be affected.
   admin@sonic:~$ sudo config syslog rate-limit-container bgp --interval 300 --burst 20000

-  # Config bgp for global namespace only.
-  config syslog rate-limit-container bgp --interval 300 --burst 20000 -n default

-  # Config bgp for asic0 namespace only.
-  config syslog rate-limit-container bgp --interval 300 --burst 20000 -n asic0
   ```

 **config syslog rate-limit-feature enable**